gini/gini-capture-sdk-ios/Documentation/Sections/Documentation.md

 [new repository for Gini Capture SDK](https://github.com/gini/capture-sdk-ios) and [new repository for Gini Capture SDK Pinning](https://github.com/gini/capture-sdk-pinning-ios).

-The first public version of the Gini Capture SDK as a swift package would be 1.1.0 ([1.0.7](https://github.com/gini/gini-capture-sdk-ios/releases/tag/1.0.7) is the latest version that we released for CocoaPods).
+No new versions will be released using CocoaPods.
+We kindly ask you to update to the [version](https://github.com/gini/gini-mobile-ios/releases/tag/GiniCaptureSDK%3B1.1.0) available as a swift package.

 A few breaking changes were necessary, but these are easy to fix.
 You can find the steps in this [migration guide](https://developer.gini.net/gini-mobile-ios/GiniCaptureSDK/migration-guide.html).